DevOluwapelumi/Eduwise-Education-Bootstrap-4/README.md

 Start promoting your educational services online!

 Contributions:
 Contributions are welcome!
 If you'd like to improve this template or fix any issues, please fork the repository, make your changes, and submit a pull request.
-We appreciate your contributions to make Eduwise-Education-Bootstrap-4 even better.
+We appreciate your contributions to making Eduwise-Education-Bootstrap-4 even better.